Ittaimann/Markdown/notes/cs 115/Postmidterm.md

     - do a numerical integration of euler.
     - based on the assignment, the delta T to the k is a global error
     - second order differential equations just requires second deriviates. third means third...
+    - ***THE MAIN PART OF THIS IS ERROR ANALYSIS*** simulation isn't hard( ;) ) but what we need to really care about is how difficult it is.
     - RK 4 is a fourth order Runge-Kutta method.
+    - you stopped paying attention again you dumby...
+    - error approximatley delta T^k *c
+    - log(error) is approx klog(delta T)
+    - RK4 should be best, its a bit  slower but the percision is so much better
+    - part 3
+        - over a long time, one of the solutions will have a gross destruction of the conservation of energy.
 - Project 3
     - every packet is same size 1 (b,kb,mb doesnt matter).
 Packets can however collide and destroy each other.
     - because each packet is length 1 its not hard to detect a packet collision.

             |----| packet 1